This game is designed specially for the last lesson before New Year.

 Immediate Preparation (5-10 minutes).

-1. If possible, arrange the game participnats in a circle or a semi-circle.
+1. If possible, arrange the game participnats so that they are sitting in a circle or a semi-circle.

 2. Read aloud 'your resolutions' to the players and ask them to take it in turns guessing 'who you are'.
 After everyone has given their opinion, you say the right name.
 The players, who guess the celebrity, get one point.